• Skip to main content

 And if you aren't convinced that poetry will enhance your lives, I challenge you to read these 8 ways poetry calms kids and brings joy to daily life.

-Poems about Women
+Poems about Women in History

 Read about stellar women in history–in verse!
 The following books feature poems that tell the stories of women throughout history.
 Each one has a different format so you can find just the right way to read poems for Women's History Month that suit your family.

-Poetry books about famous women
+Book covers of three poetry books about famous women

 Shaking Things Up: 14 Young Women Who Changed the World, ed. by Susan Hood.
 I adore this book!!!
 This is a collection of poems about trailblazing young women.
 Each poem features a different subject, poet and illustrator.
 Spectacular.
 Ages 6 and up.